Breaking Down NHL Draft Night Trades: Bruins Add Peterka, Rangers Get Dorofeyev, Blues Acquire McTavish

-The Boston Bruins and New York Rangers have added scoring wingers so far in trades during the first round of the NHL draft.
-Check back on Friday night in case new trades happen for instant analysis.
+The Boston Bruins, New York Rangers and St. Louis Blues added forwards in trades during the first round of the NHL draft.
+But those moves weren't all.

 While Friday night is all about the 2026 NHL draft, there have been an abundance of trades.